 - Repressurize the scope and leave the leak tester attached and pressurized throughout the remaining steps of reprocessing.

 - Clean the scope externally and internally with enzymatic cleaner, being sure to brush all channels.
 Rinse.

-- Manually soak the endoscope for the recommended time with a high level disinfectant.
+- When possible, manually soak the endoscope for the recommended time with a high level disinfectant.
 Rinse.

 - Depressurize the scope.

 - If shipping a contaminated endoscope, contain it in a 3 mil red bag and label it as a biohazard prior to placing it in a protective shipping container for transfer to the repair facility.